 HER: I know your heart was in the right place.
 We women have a complicated relationship with body hair.
 On one hand, we’re told it’s unsightly and we go to crazy lengths to be rid of it.
 On the other hand, some feel that this obsession is giving in to a form of social oppression.

-Which is one of the many, MANY reasons I am so grateful to have you: you are refreshingly free of back hair.
+Which is one of the many, many reasons I am so grateful to have you: you are refreshingly free of back hair.
 Now, don’t get me wrong, I like a little manly hair.
 I see guys at Hedonism who have gone for the full body wax, and I don’t love it.
 I enjoy the reminder of your masculinity when I run my hands over your chest, and I like that your legs feel different than mine under the covers.
 But I didn’t know until at least a year into our relationship that you weren’t naturally that perfectly groomed.

-Around my early thirties, I came to feel that even when my body was visible, my body hair was getting in the way.
+Around my early thirties, I came to feel that even when my physique was visible, my body hair was getting in the way.
 Although there wasn’t over much of it, it bothered me — like graffiti scrawled onto an otherwise clean surface, or a visual interference pattern distorting a television picture.

 One morning at the gym I noticed a guy who had very short hair on his legs.
 To this day I don’t know if he groomed it like that, or if that was just the way it grew in for him.
 But it gave me the idea that rather than waxing or shaving, I could simply trim my body hair into a less visible presence without looking unnaturally smooth, or suddenly stubbly when it began to grow back.

 HER: I think it’s a perfect compromise: not hairless, but not hairy.
-Now, every time I see a guy with fuzzy hair creating a little halo around his body, I think, “You should really have a conversation with my husband.”
+Now, every time I see a guy with fuzzy hair creating a little halo around his body, I think, ‘You should really have a conversation with my husband.’

-HIM: Now, I have to say – there’s nothing wrong with being hairy.
-It’s not a social evil, and I get that some people actually prefer it.
-Who knows – the Burt Reynolds look may come roaring back into fashion any moment now (it’s probably already a hipster ‘thing’ in Brooklyn).
-I just think that it’s always good to have options.
-I believe more men would groom their bodies carefully except that it has never occurred to them.
+HIM: I think so.
+But please, let me just add one more thing — there’s absolutely nothing wrong with being hairy.
+It’s perfectly legal in all 50 states, and does not contribute to global warming.
+If your partner digs it, who am I to suggest you do anything different?
+For all I know, the Burt Reynolds look is about to come roaring back into fashion any moment now (it’s probably already a hipster ‘thing’ in Brooklyn).
+I just believe that it’s always good to have options.
+I think more men would groom their bodies carefully except that it has simply never occurred to them.

-I remember the day I was wearing shorts and one of my children asked incredulously “Dad, do you trim the hair on your legs?”
+I remember the day years ago when I was wearing shorts and one of my sons asked incredulously, “Dad, do you trim the hair on your legs?”
 Fortunately, I was ready for that moment and didn’t miss a beat.
 “Of course I do,” I replied.
 “Everyone trims the hair on their heads, whether they wear it short or long.
-We would be appalled if we saw someone who truly never, ever cut their hair.
-Why is it that that standard only extends to the collar, yet from the neck down it might as well be caveman days?
+We would be appalled if we saw someone who never cut their hair.”
+I went on to ask, why does anyone think that standard of grooming should extend only as far as the collar, yet from the neck down it might as well be the paleolithic era?
 We reveal much of our bodies on the beach or around the pool, so it seems natural to me to want to look as neat as possible.
-I don’t understand why it hasn’t become an essential part of good grooming for all men.”
+I don’t understand why it hasn’t become an essential part of good grooming for all men.